Good Coffee = Happiness

 High – 400+ mg/day.

-Here’s an estimate of how much caffeine is in your favourite beverage (keeping in mind that there can be a lot of variation caused by types of coffee beans, brewing time, water temperature, etc):
+Here’s an estimate of how much caffeine is in your favourite beverage (keeping in mind that there can be a lot of variation caused by types of coffee beans, brewing time, water temperature, whether you are drinking a dark or medium roast, etc):

 Brewed Coffee (Tall) – 145-200 mg